Blessings

 Genesis 25:8-10, Jasher 26:29-38, Jubilees 23:7

-Then Abraham gave up the ghost, and died in a good old age, an old man, full of years; and was gathered to his people, in the 15th year of the life of Jacob and Esau.
-And his sons Isaac and Ishmael buried him in the cave of Machpelah, in the field of Ephron the son of Zohar the Hittite, which is before Mamre; the field which Abraham purchased of the sons of Heth: there was Abraham buried, and Sarah his wife.
-And they wept for him for 40 days.
+Then Abraham died, at a good old age, full of years.
+He passed away in the 15th year of Jacob and Esau’s lives.
+His sons Isaac and Ishmael buried him in the cave of Machpelah, in the field of Ephron, son of Zohar the Hittite, near Mamre—the same field Abraham bought from the sons of Heth.
+Abraham was buried there, alongside Sarah, his wife.
+They mourned him for 40 days.

 Resolution